Caring for your aging parents

 Prepare a personal data record.

 Once you've opened the lines of communication, your next step is to prepare a personal data record.
 A personal data record is a document that lists information that you might need in case your parents become incapacitated or die.
 Information that should be included is financial, legal, medical, insurance, and other information regarding professional advisors and the location of important records.
-See this comprehensive checklist to begin.

 Seek advice from professionals.